 In November, 2013, I was an invited speaker and keynote at the International Conference on Fractals and Wavelets.
 Amazing conference of scholars and researchers:-)

-In March, 2014, I will be an invited speaker at MITon 'Innovation and the Tortuous Path'.
+In March, 2014, I was be an invited speaker at MITon 'Innovation and the Tortuous Path'.

-In April, 2014, I will be an invited speaker at Boston University on 'Innovation and the Tortuous Path'.
+In April, 2014, I was an invited speaker at Boston University on 'Innovation and the Tortuous Path'.

-In May,2014,I will be an invited speaker at META 2014 on'Fractal Metamaterials and Invisibility Cloaks'.
-Maybe see you in Singapore!
+In May,2014,I was an invited speaker at META 2014 on'Fractal Metamaterials and Invisibility Cloaks'.

 Decide for yourself whether fractal antennas work well at MF/HF.
 I have made that decision.
 If there was something better I would use them.